-In 2017 in Whitehorse, 20.6 per cent of people experienced anxiety or depression; 23.6 per cent were female and 17.2 per cent were male.
-CXXXXVIII
+Anxiety and depression are the most frequent forms of mental illness in Australia.
+In Whitehorse, 20.6 per cent of people experience anxiety or depression; 23.6 per cent are female and 17.2 per cent are male.
+CXXXXVI

 The majority of people with mental health-related problems do not access professional help.
 There is a significant gap between the prevalence of mental illness and the uptake of mental health services in every age group.
 In Whitehorse, the percentage of females and males who sought professional help for a mental health problem in the last 12 months was 11.2 per cent and 12.5 per cent respectively.
-CXXXVIII a.
+CXXXXVII a.
 Self-harm b.
 Gambling

 The number of hospital admissions in 2018, where it was determined that the injury or poisoning was purposely self-inflicted, per 1,000 persons in Whitehorse was 1.30 female and 0.86 male, compared to the Metropolitan East rates of 1.2 female and 0.6 male.
-CXXXIIX
+CXXXXVIII

 In Australia in 2018 76% of suicides were by males.
 The suicide rate for males is approximately three times that of females.
 In all age groups the number of deaths by suicide was markedly higher for males than females in 2018.
+CXXXIX

 Whitehorse has 431 electronic gaming machines (EGMs) in six venues across the municipality.
-In 2019/20 the net expenditure (i.e. losses) on EGMs in the City of Whitehorse was \$37.5 million or \$261 per adult^{cxli}, despite gaming venues being closed for more than three months in the reporting period due to COVID-19 restrictions.
+In 2019/20 the net expenditure (i.e. losses) on EGMs in the City of Whitehorse was \$37.5 million or

+\$261 per adultcxl, despite gaming venues being closed for more than three months in the reporting period due to COVID-19 restrictions.
 During that period of closure Whitehorse is estimated to have saved more than \$15 million in net expenditure.
 Overall Whitehorse is ranked 28th out of 79 Local Government Areas for gaming machine losses in Victoria.